 Students who live outside of MSDWT boundaries are eligible to apply for nonresident status by completing an online Nonresident Status Application (Policy 5111).
 Enrollment may be granted for a period of one school year (July 1 to June 30).
-After the initial application, families must complete a form annually indicating their desire to continue as a nonresident student prior to the published deadline of December 1.
+All nonresident students, must complete a nonresident application annually prior to the published deadline of December 15.